 When is Opetaia vs Billam-Smith?

-Jai Opetaia could face the challenge of Chris Billam-Smith in Late 2022 in the United Kingdom.
+Jai Opetaia could face the challenge of Chris Billam-Smith in Autumn/Fall 2023 in the United Kingdom.

 The fight would be contested over 12 rounds in the Cruiserweight division, which means the weight limit would be 200 pounds (14.3 stone or 90.7 KG).